tonywongthw/Spots-WebApp/README.md

 The following steps will run the web applicatio on local host using cached data, without the need to deploy the application to cloud

-Clone the Repository
+1. Clone the Repository

-Set Up Backend Flask Server
+2. Set Up Backend Flask Server

-The website will run successfully!
+The website will then run successfully!

 # Remarks

-Further developments on the following are welcome
+Further developments on the following are welcomed

 1. Code Refactoring
 2. Setting up database